 Lake County has adopted a countywide Watershed Development Ordinance (WDO) that establishes the minimum stormwater management requirements for development in Lake County.
 The WDO establishes countywide standards for runoff maintenance, detention sites, soil erosion and sediment control, inspections, water quality, wetlands, and floodplains.
-The WDO, which is administered and enforced within the community by the MS4 or by SMC, establishes standards for construction site runoff control.
+The WDO, which is administered and enforced within the community by the MS4, establishes standards for construction site runoff control.

-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO or Assist SMC in ensuring that all applicable developments are in compliance with the WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO in ensuring that all applicable developments are in compliance with the WDO.